 The following selected consolidated financial data for our company should be read in conjunction with "Part II - Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Part II - Item 8 - Financial Statements and Supplementary Data."
 Consolidated results of operations and cash flow data for the fiscal years ended February 3, 2017, January 29, 2016, and January 30, 3015 and balance sheet data as of February 3, 2017 and January 29, 2016 have been derived from our audited consolidated financial statements included in "Part II - Item 8 - Financial Statements and Supplementary Data."
 Consolidated results of operations and cash flow data for the period from October 29, 2013 to January 31, 2014 and the period from February 2, 2013 to October 28, 2013 and balance sheet data as of January 30, 2015 have been derived from our audited consolidated financial statements included in the proxy statement/prospectus dated June 6, 2016, forming part of our registration statement on Form S-4 (Registration No. 333-208524) filed with the SEC, which are not included or incorporated by reference herein.
+The consolidated balance sheet data as of January 31, 2014 have been derived from our audited consolidated financial statements for the fiscal year then ended, which are not included or incorporated by reference herein.
 The consolidated balance sheet data as of February 1, 2013 and the results of operations and cash flow data for the fiscal year ended February 1, 2013 have been derived from Dell Inc.'s audited consolidated financial statements included in Dell Inc.'s annual report on Form 10-K for the fiscal year ended February 1, 2013 filed with the SEC, which are not included or incorporated by reference herein.
-As discussed further below, for all periods preceding the fiscal year ended February 1, 2015", the financial results are not reflective of discontinued operations.
+As discussed further below, for all periods preceding the fiscal year ended January 30, 2015 ("Fiscal 2015"), the financial results are not reflective of discontinued operations.